 Each student is recommended to have their own annotated preparation for our seminars.
-There will be two online credit tests during semester.
+There will be two written credit tests during semester.
+Written exam can be accessed only after achieving 65% from both credit tests.
+Double major students and AJEIEb students do not have to study Guidelines for Writing Interpretative Essay